fahmy-dev/week-1-Toy-problems/README.md

 This project contains challenges, in Javascript, completed for Week 1 of phase 1 - Software Engineering at Moringa School.

 ## How to Access it
-1. Open your Terminal and clone this repository (preferably fork it beforehand)
+1. Open your Terminal and clone this repository
 - `git clone https://github.com/fahmy-dev/week-1-Toy-problems.git`

 2. Move into the directory